subquery/documentation/docs/quickstart/quickstart_chains/ethereum-gravatar.md

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract definitions and update the datasource handlers.

-Since we are indexing all Gravatars from the Gravatar contract, the first step is to import the contract abi defintion.
+Since we are indexing all Gravatars from the Gravatar contract, the first step is to import the contract abi definition.
 Copy the entire JSON and save it as a file called `./Gravity.json` in the `/abis` directory.

 This section in the Project Manifest now imports all the correct definitions and lists the triggers that we look for on the blockchain when indexing.